jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I'm not perfect.
 Far from it.
 Johnny Majic is just a regular guy.
 For whatever reason I've always been pretty good at retaining knowledge and analyzing history and politics.
 But other than working to hone that skill, I'm just a regular guy who likes to see the world getting better.

 What I'm basically saying in this book is many people in positions of "power" are like Blockbuster in 2009, living on borrowed time.
-They don't know it because, like characters in an art film, are stuck in a role of self-importance, which is like what happened to the late kings of Europe.
-And Self-important living at the top, comes with spectacle of fancy cathedrals or car shows to distract the bottom.
+They don't know it because, like characters in an art film, they are stuck in a role of self-importance, which is like what happened to the late kings of Europe.
+Art at the top comes with spectacle to distract the bottom; whether fancy cathedrals or car shows.

 Art film culture insulate themselves from pleas for a classic stories with a culture.
 This culture gets weirder and weirder to non-fans, but make more and more sense to people inside.
-After all, it's all singing to the choir, recycle old ideas dengenerates like photocopies.
+After all, it's all singing to the choir.
+But recycling old ideas dengenerates each successive photocopies.

+This is where red/blue philosophies are today.
+Their partnership with industrialization and economic growth go them this far.
+But with digital tools transforming both those eras into an obesession with individual empowerment and a thirst for economic efficiency, red/blue are trying to mantain their status as a ruling philosophy with spectacle.

+That's why they're so dramatic with the name calling and yelling.
 That's why "Breaking News" is always on the cable news shows.
 They are finding new examples for the choir to keep singing.
-It's pretty telling that the two impeacements since living memory are over a sex life and phone call, meanwhile American has been gutted because red/blue philosophies wont let her upgrade everyday life to digital tools.
+It's pretty telling that the two impeacements since living memory are over a sex life and phone call, meanwhile American industry has been gutted, wars have been fought for dubious reasons, stock market manipulation is accepts.

+Digital tools should be empowering extras to be their own heroes.
+Open-source and others are fighting to distribute digital tools to the people.
+To keep the extras hooked on the Woodstock era lifestyle red/blue know and understand they're served spectacular politics 24/7 on cable news, talk radio, and other choir benches.

 The point is this.
-When someone says it's time to move on; its time to end the story of red/blue philosophies and start to upgrade our ruling philosophy to the possibilities of new tools, they fight back with personal attacks.
+When someone says it's time to move on and end the story of red/blue philosophies and start to upgrade our ruling philosophy to the possibilities of new tools, they fight back with personal attacks.
+Because like a art story, people inside red or blue storylines are so neurotic and introverted, that they think the world is defined from their own philosophies.

 To to get it over with, I'll shame myself with their rules.
-Among the many rules I've broken, like driving a shit car, not having (or wanting) much money, maybe even being a closet socialist progressive, or intolerant conservative!
+So if by chance Techvolution is read and followed, both red and blue with tell their choirs I'm  a closet socialist progressive, or intolerant conservative!
+Or some other reason to shame me personally.

+Resorting to personal attacks are good signs of a bad ruling philosophy.

-But those are boring.
-What both sides truly hate is their choir watching YouTube or Netflix instead.
-So what the rule I broke?
+But they can be distracting.
+What both red and blue truly hate is their choir watching YouTube, Netflix, or even worse living their own lives.
+But nonetheless they'll shame me anyway.

+So let's get this over with.
+What rule did I break?
 I downloaded a movie from the pirate bay.
 You think that was that wrong?

 ### Stargazer Turns on His Lightsaber

-It's amazing to think about, but think about this everytime two hours of today's Netflix today, was once watched after driving to pickup a DVD.
+It's amazing to think about, but think about this everytime you watch Netflix today, was once watched after driving to pickup a DVD.

 DVD's were a major revenue stream for movies.
 Heck people were filling their basements of DVD's.
 In 2008, hackers put together BitTorrents.
 A technology that spliced files into tiny bits, and let people share their content.
 It was an amazing new tool, that was most often used to distribute songs and movies.
 The studio's saw the record companies fall to Napster and adopt iTunes, but didn't learn from the lesson.

-I don't want to actually personalize "Darth Blockbuster".
-But it might be a good idea for you to take a minute and visit YouTube and search around for "movie piracy" videos.
-It was once a hot topic and news broadcasters did lots of reports about the impending doom to society's movies because of BitTorrents.
+I don't want to actually personalize anyone as "Darth Blockbuster" (especially if I never met them).
+But it might be a good idea for you to take a minute and visit YouTube and search around for "movie piracy" documentaries.
+It was once a hot topic and news broadcasters did lots of reports about losing the movies to the doom of BitTorrents.

-Hollywood is of course still around.
-Although, like Blockbuster, they're living on fumes.
-It's problem was and is, it's product suck, and it only survived because it had a monopoly on storytelling technology.
-BitTorrents only exposed that problem.

-Anyone could see it on the frontline.
-People don't just like classic stories, we need them.
-People will buy them if they're reasonably priced and most important, good.

-When I was a projectionist I (and any other) could tell which movies were good or bad without ever seeing them.
-We just watched the audience's reactions.
-If they scream, cry, laugh, yell, it's a good story.
-Even more telling was listening to moviegoers walk out.
-If they marvelled about twists, turns, and cool lines, you know the story was really good because it turned fiction into reality.

-Most movies at the theatre got hum reactions.
-Here's why that was and why people ended up flocking to internet streaming.
+The big concern was loss of of revenue.
+From their perpective DVD sales kept the industry afloat.
+Replacing them with streaming, especially illegal streaming, was in their eyes people sneaking into the movie en masse.
+And this wasn't just an industry problem.
+The movies are the cultural backbone of the world.
+They need to be protected.

+Thus, they called movie downloaders pirates.
+Even though most had been loyal customers for generations, all of a sudden these same people were thieves and criminals.

+Luckily I was a usher and projectionist in a movie theatre around this time.
+When added to some history and analysis, we get to peak behind the curtain of the movie industry.

 ### Technological History of the Movies